 As well as the offerings, I love the vibe here.
 If you want to see the real heart and soul of the city and mingle with the locals then it’s the place to be.
 Check the market website for more deets.

-8. Snorkel or Dive The Great Barrier Reef
+3. Snorkel or Dive The Great Barrier Reef

 Visiting the Great Barrier Reef is undoubtedly top of the list for tourists in Cairns, and it should be.
-Whilst the reef has experienced it’s fair share of stress from climate change (like most coral reefs globally) there are still many awesome sites to discover that will make you fall in love with it- as it did with us.
+Whilst the reef has experienced it’s fair share of stress from climate change (like most coral reefs globally) there are still many awe-inspiring sites to discover that will make you fall in love with it- as it did with us.

 ◇ Reef Magic Cruises